srajma/xatra/README.md

 **Styling Labels:**

 You can style Point, Path, and River labels using CSS.
-Labels have the classes `point-label`, `path-label`, and `river-label` respectively, in addition to the `text-label` class:
+Labels have the classes `point-label`, `path-label`, and `river-label` respectively, in addition to the `text-label` class.

+**Customizing Offset Distance:** The perpendicular offset can be customized via CSS using the `transform: translateY()` property.
+Default offsets are: Points (10px right), Paths (8px perpendicular), Rivers (16px perpendicular).

 ```python
 map.CSS("""